Start a Catfish Farming Business in Nigeria

 Note; the more quantity you purchase, the better, since you can get every one of the fish out alive when they are ready to be sold.

-let’s say in this situation, 300 fish died and the rest were sold at N800 each. —The selling price also depends on the location.
+let’s say in this situation, 300 fish died and the rest were sold at the current market price of about N1,800 per kg. —The selling price also depends on the location.

-After six months of tendering and rearing, the gain was a whooping N5,760,000.
+After six months of tendering and rearing, the gain becomes a whooping N15,460,000.

 Which isn’t bad at all.
 The number one money-consuming factor is the fish feeds, as you can see from the feasibility study.